camunda/camunda-external-task-client-js/README.md

 // create a Client instance with custom configuration const client = new Client(config);

-// susbscribe to the topic: 'topicName' client.subscribe('topicName', async function({ task, taskService }) {
+// susbscribe to the topic: 'creditScoreChecker' client.subscribe('creditScoreChecker', async function({ task, taskService }) {
   // Put your business logic

   // complete the task